movementlabsxyz/mysticeti/orchestrator/readme.md

 In a network of 10 validators, each with a corresponding load generator, each load generator submits a fixed load of 20 tx/s.
 Performance measurements are collected by regularly scraping the Prometheus metrics exposed by the load generators.
 The `orchestrator` binary provides additional commands to run a specific number of load generators on separate machines.

-## Step 5.
+### Step 4.a.
 Monitoring

 The orchestrator provides facilities to monitor metrics on clients and nodes.
-When run with the flab `--monitor`, the orchestrator deploys a [Prometheus](https://prometheus.io) instance and a [Grafana](https://grafana.com) instance on a dedicated remote machine.
+When run with the flab `--monitoring`, the orchestrator deploys a [Prometheus](https://prometheus.io) instance and a [Grafana](https://grafana.com) instance on a dedicated remote machine.
 Grafana is then available on the address printed on stdout (e.g., `http://3.83.97.12:3000`) with the default username and password both set to `admin`.
 You can either create a [new dashboard](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/) or [import](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard) the example dashboard located in the `./assets` folder.